red-gate/level-up-academy/web-training/JavaScript/Week 2 - Objects/Instructions.md

 # Task

-For these exercises we are goning to use JS Fiddle (https://jsfiddle.net/).
+For these exercises we are going to use JS Fiddle (https://jsfiddle.net/).
 It's a simple web environment for writing JavaScript snippets.
 For now we are going to utilize only the two bottom panes: **JavaScript** and **Result**.

 Mobbing: We will take turns driving (sharing our screen) during approx 5 minutes; work and discuss together.